asadali08527/Java-8/README.md

 Integer i[]=marks.stream().toArray(Integer[]::new);
 Stream.of(i).forEach(System.out::println);// print each element inside array
 ```
-`Integer[]::new` is called as constructor reference, which returns anew object of an array of Integer type.
+`Integer[]::new` is called as constructor reference, which returns a new object of an array of Integer type.

 Tutorials will be updated soon